-I often hear this question, especially regarding the scaled scoring functionality found in software like FastTest and Xcalibre.
+I often hear this question about scaling, especially regarding the scaled scoring functionality found in software like FastTest and Xcalibre.
 The following is adapted from lecture notes I wrote while teaching a course in Measurement and Assessment at the University of Cincinnati.

 Scaling: Sort of a Tale of Two Cities

 Scaling at the test level really has two meanings in psychometrics.
 First, it involves defining the method to operationally scoring the test, establishing an underlying scale on which people are being measured.
 It also refers to score conversions used for reporting scores, especially conversions that are designed to carry specific information.
 The latter is typically called scaled scoring.